In English

 Bom Jesus street

-In addition to the colorful buildings, it houses the first synagogue in the Americas, Kahal Zur Israel, which can be visited.
-On the same street, you will also find the Embaixada dos Bonecos Gigantes, a very simple “museum” that houses several of the giant dolls that are a trademark of our Carnival.
+In addition to the colorful buildings, it’s home to the first synagogue in the Americas, Kahal Zur Israel, which you can visit.
+You’ll also find the Embaixada dos Bonecos Gigantes, a simple “museum” featuring the giant dolls that are a Carnival staple here.

 bom jesus street in recife